 However, if you are well established and acquires a large pool of audience, then both internal and external factors can be your best companions.

 Memories are the most precious factor that can highly influence customer behavior.
-If you are an established brand that has been selling its products to the customers for the past many years.
+If you are an established brand that has been selling its products to customers for the past many years.
 Then, your customers might have developed an attachment to your products.

 If we take the example of Coca-cola, it has always used slogans like “have a Coke and a Smile”, “I’ve kissed Elvis”, and “Quality you can trust”.
 People have always associated Coca-cola with happiness.
 The solution to boredom, the life of the party, and the stress reliever.